The leaders in the fierce competition are Immutable X, Polygon and Arbitrum

-Many layer 2 solutions have emerged to address Ethereum’s scaling struggle.
-These layer 2 solutions offer lightning-fast speed and instant transaction finality at a near-zero cost – the perfect setting for building NFT projects.
+Many layer 2 solutions have emerged to address Ethereum’s scaling struggle, offering lightning-fast speed and instant transaction finality at a near-zero cost – the perfect setting for building NFT projects.
 In this article, we will provide an overview of the latest NFT landscape on leading layer 2 protocols.

 Why are layer 2 solutions necessary for NFTs?